bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Any high point along the Icefields Parkway is likely to provide exceptional views, views best seen on a sunny day.
 Last year, Zora, Jonathan and I missed out when we went to climb Crowfoot North Peak; we turned back at the trailhead because of rain.
 Perhaps feeling guilty about that, Mother Nature favoured us with blue skies this time.

 This subpeak of Crowfoot Mountain is largely a hike except for a brief, easy scramble at the summit.
 The trip starts at Num-Ti-Jah Lodge.
-We followed the trail as it runs alongside Bow Lake, crosses gravel flats, and climbs above a narrow canyon.
+We followed the trail as it ran alongside Bow Lake, crossed gravel flats, and climbed above a narrow canyon.
 After crossing the canyon on a huge chockstone, we kept left at the trail fork (right for Bow Hut).

 A few minutes after the fork, we looked for a likely place to leave the trail.
 We needed to reach the base of the looming cliff band ahead.
 When we could see the rubble at the base of the cliff through the trees, we started up.
 We soon hit upon a vague trail that skirts the edge of the rocks.
 When the trail disappeared we climbed towards the cliffs.